AUROVA-LAB/aurova_tactile_sensing/force_estimation/README.md

 - `python test.py --train_mode 0`

 # Force estimation ROS package
 This package contains one script to run the force regression model inside of ROS.
 This script subscribes to the DIGIT tactile sensor topic, estimates the force, and publish it in another topic.
-The instructions are described in the applications repository (link soon).
+The instructions are described in the applications repository [applications](https://github.com/AUROVA-LAB/applications/tree/main/app_force_estimation).